Cole Caruso founded the Community Resource Network of Florida, Inc. in 2009 when a similar organization had to close its doors.… Read More

 Cole is a dedicated businessman but loves to travel, often visiting Los Angeles and New York City, and anywhere on the water, at the beach, or on an island.
 He plays dad full-time to two adorable Yorkies, Samantha and Preston James, and he enjoys spending time with his family in Sarasota.

-Michelle Nunley, Director of Charlotte Life Skills Program
+Michelle Nunley, Director of Life Skills Programs

 When starting with CRN in 2007, Michelle worked with children in their homes, helping them with personal care needs.
 In August 2012 Beth Gulling informed her of a position available at the Cape Coral ADT center as an instructor.
 She went there, met with Amy Wright and started working there the following day.
 July of 2013 Amy asked her if she would like to help her in the office and become her Quality Assurance Specialist.
 January 2018 an email was sent out about the Director of Charlotte Life Skills Program position being open.
 She applied and has been the Charlotte LSP Director since.